 (6) A claim for compensation made under this section may only be made once, and where any land, estate, or interest is acquired by the Commission no further claim in respect thereof shall lie against the Commission notwithstanding any subsequent works of the Commission affecting that land, estate or interest unless it is shown that the original claim paid did not take into account the nature of the damage subsequently occurring.

-(7) Any entry upon, or acquisition of, land authorized by or under this Act or a relevant Act and any works carried out pursuant to this Act or a relevant Act shall be deemed to be for the purposes of a public work within the meaning of the Public Works Act 1902, and the Commission shall be deemed to be a local authority within the meaning of that Act authorized to effect that acquisition or undertake that public work.
+(7) Any entry upon, or acquisition of, land authorised by or under this Act or a relevant Act and any works carried out pursuant to this Act or a relevant Act shall be deemed to be for the purposes of a public work within the meaning of the Public Works Act 1902, and the Commission shall be deemed to be a local authority within the meaning of that Act authorised to effect that acquisition or undertake that public work.

 (8) For the purposes of this Act or a relevant Act, where the Commission so requires the Commission may exercise any power that is by the Public Works Act 1902 or Parts 9 and 10 of the Land Administration Act 1997 vested in the relevant Minister and in so far as that Act applies, or those Parts apply, to or in relation to the compulsory taking of any land, or the entry on, occupation or use of any land, pursuant to this Act or a relevant Act any reference in that Act or those Parts to the relevant Minister, or to the department of the Public Service principally assisting the relevant Minister in the administration of that Act or those Parts, may be read for the purposes of this Act or a relevant Act as a reference to the Commission and that Act or those Parts may be construed accordingly.